yistars/ArkManager/README_en-US.md

 ### php part
 Premise: If your server has disabled the exec function of php, please release it.

+Please install curl on the server (not an extension of PHP)

 Import ` php / database.sql ` to your database and modify the values in ` config / config.php `.
 If the ` exec ` function of php is disabled in your environment, please remove it.

 For security reasons, please be sure to rename ` php / admin `